Sun Yat Sen Memorial House: The Memorial House today

 The interior of Dr. Sun Yat Sen Memorial House today.

 In 1933, the House was reconstructed and was renamed to its present name in 1958.
 A full-length bronze statue of Dr. Sun in the courtyard was cast by his Japanese friend Shōkichi Umeya in 1934.
-Three other identical bronze statues of Dr. Sun now stand at Sun Yat-sen Mausoleum in Nanjing, the Whampoa Military Academy and the Sun Yat-sen University in Guangzhou.
+Three other identical bronze statues of Dr. Sun now stand at Sun Yat-sen Mausoleum in Nanjing, the Whampoa Military Academy in Kaohsiung and the Sun Yat-sen University in Guangzhou.

 The House is currently open to the public which showcases his books, letters, photographs, personal belongings and old newspapers accounts of his life and the Chinese republican revolution which finally overthrew the regime of the Qing Dynasty in 1911.

 The property is owned by Taiwan's Mainland Affairs Council, and in September 2022, SCMP reported that Beijing may seize the property if employees at the Taipei Economic and Cultural Office in Macau do not sign a pledge recognizing the one-China principle.